 Many have found success with Facebook Lookalike Audiences.
 This is a program that enables you to upload a list of your own customers to Facebook and the network then identifies people who resemble that audience.
 It gives you a way to target without Facebook selling user data.
 Rather, it’s a way to align your needs with Facebook members who have willingly provided information about themselves.

 Alternatively, you may want to experiment with other social networks like Nextdoor, Instagram, or Snapchat.
 As we’ve outlined previously, social media can help you package your message in a creative, effective, efficient, and cost-friendly way, all in pursuit of increasing our reach among potential clients.

-Don’t stop marketing
+Don’t stop marketing (or believing)

 We have survived all kinds of changes to marketing processes.
 Many of us have relied on forms of advertising that have changed over the years, and we’ve survived.
 The PennySaver used to be the go-to source for reaching prospects, and even billboards and bus ads have brought many of us lots of business.
 Digital marketing has changed much of that, but we’ve adapted and continue to thrive.

 If your business is being impacted by changes in Facebook’s strategy or other aspects of social media, get with other real estate agents to learn what has helped them deal with it and succeed.
 We know this won’t be the last time there is change in our marketing strategy, so continuing to learn, experiment, and move forward will help us stay focused and profitable.